keithhurley/BiteSizedR/README.md

 ## Curriculum

+### Introduction
-V1 - Installing R and R-Studio
+  1. V1 - Installing R and R-Studio
-Tour Of R-Studio
+  2. Tour Of R-Studio
-Getting Help
+  3. Getting Help
-The R Package Ecosystem
+  4. The R Package Ecosystem
+  5. R Data Types

+### R Language and Syntax
-Introduction To The R-Language
+  1. Introduction To The R-Language
-R Language Basics
+  2. R Language Basics
-Useful R Functions
+  3. Useful R Functions

+### Data in R
-How Data Is Handled In R
+  1. How Data Is Handled In R
+  2. Importing and Exporting Data In R
+  3. R Data Types
+  4. Converting Between Data Types
-Base-R and The TidyVerse
+  5. Base-R and The TidyVerse

-Slicing and Dicing Data in Base R
+### Slicing and Dicing Data in Base R
+  1. Subsetting Data
+  2. Excercises
+    + Files Go Here
+    + Answers Go Here

+### Data Wrangling in the TidyVerse
-Introduction To The TidyVerse
+  1. Introduction To The TidyVerse
-Slicing and Dicing Data in the TidyVerse
+  2. Slicing and Dicing Data in the TidyVerse
-Data Shaping
+  3. Data Shaping
-Joining Data
+  4. Joining Data
-Aggregating Data
+  5. Aggregating Data
+  6. Advanced Data Manipulations
+  7. Excercises
+    + Files Go Here
+    + Answers Go Here

+### Graphing Using GGPLOT
+  1. Introduction to ggplot
+  2. Geoms - converting your data to visuals
+  3. Titles and labels
+  4. Scales (axis, fills, colors, etc)
+  5. Using Pre-Built Themes
+  6. Altering Themes
+  7. Facets
+  8. Excercises
+    + Files Go Here
+    + Answers Go Here